Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 (British - Age 22)

-* denotes those who are commemorated at Tower Hill, Panel 73 - they can be found by entering each name in the relevant search field on The Commonwealth War Graves Comm. website (external link).
-Barbara also had an Alf Holmes on her list.
-In her list that originated from The Norwegian State Archives, consisting of only 35 names (28 Norw.) with the spelling of some of the names slightly different; Lars Thomassen and Alf Holmes are not included.
-I believe Alf Holmes and Alf Holnes are one and the same man.
-They don't have the exact same birthdates, but still, there could have been a mix up here.
-Barbara has listed the father of Alf Holmes as Sigvald Holnos, which could easily be a misspelling of Holnes in the original source (or vice/versa).
+** There's also an Alf Holmes commemorated at the Stavern Memorial.
+In the list that originated from The Norwegian State Archives, consisting of only 35 names (28 Norwegian) with the spelling of some of the names slightly different, Lars Thomassen and Alf Holmes are not included.
+I believe Alf Holmes and Alf Halnes are one and the same person.
+They are both included at the Stavern Memorial but, although they don't have the same birthdates, there could have been a mix up here.
+Barbara has listed the father of Alf Holnes/Halnes as Sigvald Holnos, which is probably a misspelling of Halnes in the original source (or vice/versa).
+In fact, I've now looked up Alf Halnes in "Våre falne", a series of 4 books listing Norwegians who died in WW II, and find that his father is listed as Sigvald Halnes.
+There is no Alf Holmes listed in these books, but Lars Thomassen is indeed included, said to have perished on Norse King.

 Related external links

-ONS 154 Memorials - Names of those lost from the ships in this convoy, incl.
-Norse King, a section of Barbara & Gordon Mumford's website Battle of the Atlantic - Convoy ONS 154 which describes the battle in great detail.
-This list also has the next of kin of the casualties and info on memorials.
+ONS 154 Memorials - Names of those lost from the ships in this convoy, including Norse King, a section of Barbara & Gordon Mumford's website Battle of the Atlantic - Convoy ONS 154 which describes the battle in great detail.
+The list also names the next of kin of the casualties and has info on memorials.
+This page has more information on the escorts for ON 154.

 ONS-154, 26-30 Dec 1942